Don Tallon: World War II

 With first-class cricket cancelled, Tallon joined the Australian Army in August 1940 at Bundaberg.
 Tallon was discharged in 1943 as a private and was not decorated.
 His discharge was due to stomach ulcers and he later had a major operation to remove part of his stomach.

 Upon the resumption of competitive cricket, Tallon's chances of selection had improved due to the fates of his pre-war wicket-keeping rivals.
 Oldfield had long retired.
 Barnett, a captain in the army, had been a prisoner of the Japanese at Changi in Singapore for four years.
 Emaciated, he slowly recovered his fitness and forced his way back into the Victorian team, but was almost 40 and intended to retire in the near future.
 Walker had joined the Royal Australian Air Force as a gunner and was killed in a duel with Nazi fighter pilots over Soltau in Germany.
-This left Tallon as the front-runner, but there was a possibility that the selectors would opt for generational change and install a more youthful keeper like Gil Langley or Ron Saggers with an eye to the future.
+This left Tallon as the front-runner, but there was a possibility that the selectors would opt for generational change, with an eye to the future, and install a more youthful keeper like Gil Langley or Ron Saggers.

 With the pressure of selection on his head, Tallon made eight dismissals in the first match after the resumption of cricket, against New South Wales in Brisbane, including three stumpings and three catches from the leg spin of Colin McCool, a future Test teammate.
 The performance was to herald the start of a prolific bowler-wicket-keeper partnership.
 Tallon then scored 74 to guide Queensland to the target of 270 with four wickets in hand.
 Queensland won two of their seven matches and Tallon scored 305 runs at 30.50 and completed 27 dismissals to finally gain national selection.